hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   Namespace suffix is not added if `annotationServiceName` is provided.

   * <a name="v-synccatalog-consulPrefix" href="#v-synccatalog-consulPrefix">`consulPrefix`</a> (`string: ""`) - A prefix to prepend to all services registered in Consul from Kubernetes.
 This defaults to `""` where no prefix is prepended.
 Service names within Kubernetes remain unchanged.
 (Kubernetes -> Consul sync only)
+  The prefix is ignored if `annotationServiceName` is provided.

   * <a name="v-synccatalog-k8stag" href="#v-synccatalog-k8stag">`k8sTag`</a> (`string: null`) - An optional tag that is applied to all of the Kubernetes services that are synced into Consul.
 If nothing is set, this defaults to "k8s".
 (Kubernetes -> Consul sync only)